 As mentioned above, you can’t just sleep in your campervan anywhere, but you can park your campervan overnight at designated freedom camping sites.
-These sites are designated by each local council and are scattered all over the country and are free to use.
-In order to be able to use the freedom camping sites, you’ll need a self contained campervan.
+These sites are designated by each local council, scattered all over the country, and are free to use.
+To be able to use the freedom camping sites, you’ll need a self-contained campervan.

-A self contained campervan means that you have a toilet on board, as well as a grey water tank.
+A self-contained campervan means you have a toilet on board and a grey water tank.
 Why?
 Because freedom camping sites have very little in the way of facilities, therefore, you’ll need to come with your own.
-A self contained van has a sticker that says it’s self contained.
-This is quite strictly regulated and at popular spots you may see inspectors wondering around.
+A self-contained van has a sticker that says it’s self-contained.
+This is quite strictly regulated, and you may see inspectors wandering around at popular spots.

 Freedom camping sites are a mixed bag.
-There are some incredibly beautiful ones by the water, while other times you might be besides a sports oval, or simply in a car park.
+There are some gorgeous ones by the water, while other times you might be beside a sports oval, or simply in a car park.

 I won’t go too much into freedom camping in this article as I cover it in detail here.
-I also have an article explaining self containment.
-If you think you want to make use of the freedom camping sites, I’d highly recommend that you read both of them and understand the ins and outs of how freedom camping works.
+I also have an article explaining self-containment.
+If you think you want to use the freedom camping sites, I’d highly recommend reading both of them and understanding the ins and outs of how freedom camping works.

-If you’re asking yourself ‘where can I park my campervan in New Zealand that has some facilities but is not too expensive’?
-DoC camp sites might be the answer.
-The DoC has more than 200 campsites located throughout spectacular bushland and national parks.
+If you’re asking yourself, ‘where can I park my campervan in New Zealand that has some facilities but is not too expensive?
+DoC campsites might be the answer.
+The DoC has more than 200 campsites throughout spectacular bushland and national parks.
 These are some of the most beautiful sites you’ll find for camping in New Zealand.
 While these sites are managed, there are different levels.
 This means that some will have more facilities than others.
-Obviously, the more facilities available, the higher the cost per person per night.
+The more facilities available, the higher the cost per person per night.

 Basic DoC campsites